Video hosted by Apple at devstreaming-cdn.apple.com

 And here we go.
 It looks just the same as before, which is a good sign.
 I can scroll from page to page.
 I can rotate and scroll back, rotate again.
 And let's see, I can still zoom in, zoom out.
 Everything's working just as before.
 So minus a lot, a lot of code.
 So back to Josh.

 So hopefully that is going to be a really nice benefit for everybody and make it easier for everyone to get scroll views and photo browsers that feel just like the Photos app on iOS.
 The next thing that we want to talk about, I'm actually really, really excited about.
 I think this is very cool.
-We're going to talk about integrating UI Scroll View into your OpenGL games and applications.
-So you may wonder why you might want to do this.
+We're going to talk about integrating UI scroll view into your OpenGL games and applications.

+So it vends a scrollable frame, which is the frame in the OpenGL view that we want to make scrollable.
+And it also gives us a scrollable content size telling us how much room there is within that scroll view for scrolling.
 It also has a read/write property, scroll offset, that we'll be able to set when the scroll view scrolls so that the cube view will update its view accordingly.
 All right, so that's the setup.
 Let's go ahead and do it.
 So here in my viewDidLoad method, I'm going to add a scroll view.
-I'm going to set the scroll view's frame to be this scrollable frame vended by our view.
-And I'm going to set its content size to be the scrollable content size.
+I'm going to set the scroll view's frame to be this scrollable frame vended by our cube view, and I'm going to set its content size to be the scrollable content size.

 All right, my clicking is broken.
 So in fact, I've actually broken taps.
 So as you can see, taps are actually still working in the rest of the app.
 So I haven't broken them altogether.
 But in the area where the scroll view is, taps are not making it through to my OpenGL view.
 So to explain why that's going wrong, I'm going to bring Josh back up.